dssg/hitchhikers-guide/dssg-knowledge/makingthefellowship/README.md

 # Making the Fellowship

 ## Motivation
-Fellows are arrive and are curious about what went on behind the scenes to make the fellowship happen.
+Fellows arrive in the first week and are curious about what went on behind the scenes to make the fellowship happen - why and how did it start, how were projects scoped and chosen, how were fellows and staff selected.

 ## Concepts